 However, while ghee is more stable at high heat, butter may be more suitable for baking and cooking at lower temperatures because of its sweeter, creamier taste.

-According to one researcher, detailed analysis has shown that ghee contains oxidized cholesterol but fresh butter does not (18).
+According to one detailed analysis, ghee contains oxidized cholesterol but fresh butter does not (

-Bottom Line: Potential adverse effects of ghee include an increase in LDL cholesterol levels and the formation of oxidized cholesterol during its production.
+Summary The potential adverse effects of ghee include an increase in LDL (bad) cholesterol levels and the formation of oxidized cholesterol during its production.

 Ghee is a natural food with a long history of medicinal and culinary uses.

-It provides certain cooking advantages over butter and is definitely preferable if you have a dairy allergy or intolerance.
+It provides certain cooking advantages over butter and is certainly preferable if you have a dairy allergy or intolerance.

-However, at this point, there isn't any evidence suggesting that it's healthier than butter overall.
+However, no evidence suggests that it's healthier than butter overall.
 Both can be enjoyed in moderation as part of a healthy diet.